-- 4.3.1 Investigating Officers should think about the need to undertake DS or CHIS before they seek authorisation.
+- 4.3.1 An Investigating Officer is an officer within the Council who is involved in undertaking a specific investigation or operation.
+Investigating Officers should think about the need to undertake DS or CHIS before they seek authorisation.
 They need to consider whether they can obtain the information by using techniques other than covert surveillance.
 There is nothing that prevents an Investigating Officer discussing the issue of surveillance before progressing further.
 Consultation should take place with the Officer's manager and/or legal services.
 Any comments made by a manager or legal representative should be entered into the application for authorisation.
-Notes of all the discussions should be kept an retained on file. - 4.3.2 The Codes of Practice advise that Authorising Officers should not be directly responsible for authorising investigations or operations in which they are directly involved although it is recognised that this may sometimes be unavoidable.
+Notes of all the discussions should be kept and retained on file. - 4.3.2 The Codes of Practice advise that Authorising Officers should not be directly responsible for authorising investigations or operations in which they are directly involved although it is recognised that this may sometimes be unavoidable.
 This is highly unlikely however.
 Legal advice together with advice from the Authorising Officer's senior line manager should take place before any authorisation is signed in these circumstances. - 4.3.3 If an Investigating Officer intends to carry out DS or use CHIS they should complete and submit an "Application for Directed Surveillance" form which is marked as such, or an "Application for the use of CHIS" to an Authorising Officer.
-An electronic version of the most up-to-date forms and Codes of Practice are available online downloaded from the Home Office in Appendix B. The Investigating Officer should also consider including an assessment of the risk of collateral intrusion and detail any measures taken to limit this. - 4.3.4 Appendix C shows the steps which are required as part of the authorisation process and the Covert Surveillance and Property Interference Revised Code of Practice (August 2018) contains best practice guidelines with regard to applications for Directed Surveillance including the need for information to be presented in a fair and balanced way. - 4.3.5 The person seeking the authorisation should obtain a Unique Reference Number from the RIPA Co-ordinator and complete parts 1 and 2 of the form having regard to the guidance given in this Guide and the statutory Codes of Practice. - 4.3.6 The form should then be submitted to the Authorising Officer for authorisation.
+An electronic version of the most up-to-date forms and Codes of Practice are available online downloaded from the Home Office in Appendix B. The Investigating Officer should also consider including an assessment of the risk of collateral intrusion and detail any measures taken to limit this. - 4.3.4 Appendix C shows the steps which are required as part of the authorisation process and the Covert Surveillance and Property Interference Revised Code of Practice (August 2018) contains best practice guidelines with regard to applications for

+Directed Surveillance including the need for information to be presented in a fair and balanced way.

+- 4.3.5 The person seeking the authorisation should obtain a Unique Reference Number from the RIPA Co-ordinator and complete parts 1 and 2 of the form having regard to the guidance given in this Guide and the statutory Codes of Practice. - 4.3.6 The form should then be submitted to the Authorising Officer for authorisation.